socialcopsdev/hugo-starter/content/post/post1.md

 +++
-title = "homepage"
+title = "Post 1"
-draft = true
+draft = false
 date = "2016-11-24T22:16:10+05:30"

 +++

 # Hello World

-This is the homepage.
+This is the first post.
+This is created using Github-flavored markdown syntax.

-# CSS is for L00$rs
+# Pffff who needs CSS

 **I'm bold!**